qalle2/finmorph/README.md

 Arguments: CSV file, syllable count (1-4; 4=4 or more).
 Print lines containing a word with that many syllables.

 ### nonfinals.py
-Print words that only occur as non-final parts of compounds (not final or alone).
-Arguments: wordCsvFile compoundListFile
+Print words that only occur as non-final parts of compounds (not final).
+Argument: compound list file

 ### stats_table.py
 Print a table of noun/verb counts by declension/conjugation, syllable count and ending.
 Argument: CSV file with words (no compounds).